timmattison/java-hello-world-gradle-wrapper-kotlin-dsl/README.md

 Want to try out this application with a custom built runtime from JLink inside of a Docker container?
 Check out the [docker](docker) directory.

+## Docker container with native image

+Want to try out this application running as a native image inside of a Docker container?
+Check out the [docker-native-image](docker-native-image) directory.

 ## Tasks

 These are the tasks that most people will want to know about: